vuolen/reaktor-k20/README.md

 ### Overall process

-1. `parser.clj` parses a control file to a simple AST
+1. `parser.clj` takes a control file as a string and parses it to an AST
+3. To be implemented an intermediary system to take the AST and calculate reverse dependencies
-2. `htmlgen.clj` takes that AST and generates a HTML representation
+2. `htmlgen.clj` generates a HTML representation
 3. `core.clj` hosts the has the server handlers and serves HTML

 ## License